 We came out of the trees at the base of a lovely waterfall.
 We had lost most of the elevation on the way Numa Creek CG but there was still 3.5 km to go before we would stop for lunch.
 From the base of the falls most of the walk was along a densely wooded trail.
 When I had come through here in 2011 there had been a lot of avalanche debris that we had to walk around slowing down our progress.
 Sometime in the intervening years Parks Canada had done a nice job of cutting a trail through the debris.
 We did cross over Numa Creek several times.
 While small the creek had cut quite a nice little canyon for us to walk along.
 We arrived at Numa Creek CG at 12:55pm.
 We could afford a long lunch as we only had 7.5 km left for the day.

-Emily’s Note: I think we spent a good amount of this section of the hike talking about..mortgages?
+Micah’s Note: I think we spent a good amount of this section of the hike talking about..mortgages?
 Not sure how that came up but my journal does not lie.

 We tossed our packs down by a log beside Numa Creek and had a very relaxing lunch.
-Emily discovered that the biffy on the south side of the creek was brand new.
+Micah discovered that the biffy on the south side of the creek was brand new.
 The biffy still had that new fresh wood smell.
 Sometimes it is the little things that bring a smile to your face.

 Numa Creek divides the campground into two sections.
 On the north side of the creek is the eating area and food storage while the tent pads are all located on the south side of the river.
 We packed up and headed out at 1:45 pm.
 We had 7.5 km to go to Tumbling Creek CG including 720 m of elevation gain.
 I was hopeful we could complete the hike in about 2.5 hrs.
 As we passed through the north side of the campground there were a couple of older gentlemen having lunch.
 When I hiked through Numa Creek CG in 2011 with Laura we exited back to the highway by following Numa Creek and crossing over the Vermilion River.
 Unfortunately the bridge over the river was destroyed by the floods of 2017 and despite reconstruction efforts the bridge was still not open.
 Projected opening is summer 2021.

-Emily’s Note: You can tell it was getting hot by the fact that I actually cut down to shorts–I never do that.
+Micah’s Note: You can tell it was getting hot by the fact that I actually cut down to shorts–I never do that.

-While Emily may have liked the gradient it was still a hot climb.
+While Micah may have liked the gradient it was still a hot climb.
 There was little chatter between us as we worked up way up towards the pass.
 As the trail broke into loosely vegetated slopes it became very rocky.
 Hiking poles were a big help on the loose footing.

 The trail flattened out briefly and headed into a small stand of trees which gave us some relief from the sun.
 The trail then went sharply uphill before dropping down into a large forest.
 With the change to the forest setting the trail underfoot become smooth and soft a welcome relief from the rocks.
 I was fooled for a moment when we exited the second forest I thought we were at Tumbling Pass but it was just a meadow leading to one last short climb to the pass.

-Emily’s Note: When we reached this “false pass” I climbed onto a big rock and shouted to hear the echo.
+Micah’s Note: When we reached this “false pass” I climbed onto a big rock and shouted to hear the echo.
 Bit of a premature move, since we still had our high point ahead of us, but it was the better spot for a shout anyway.

 We hung around on the pass for 15 minutes before heading on.
 We had just 3.5 km to go and all downhill to the campground.
 The trail starts out quite flat as it leaves the pass then as it begins to descend it quickly gets steeper.
 Much of the elevation is lost through a series of switchbacks; we lost the majority of the 320 m of elevation in just 1.5 km.
 We are at this time on the south side of Tumbling Creek with the campground on the north side.
 The last 1.5 km is walking alongside Tumbling Creek to access a bridge to take us over to the north side and our home for the evening.
 We dropped our packs at 4:55 pm.
 It was a little later than I had hoped.
 It had taken us just over 3 hours since leaving Numa Creek and 45 minutes since leaving Numa Pass to arrive at the the campground.
 I am still not sure why but this was one of the best days I had on the hike.
 I just really enjoyed the section of trail and I felt great.
 This feeling of joy and optimism is what would make what happened tomorrow more difficult to deal with.

-Emily’s Note: While I’m sure the reason for the stop was partially “I want a snack,” we also waited for a SPOT message here.
+Micah’s Note: While I’m sure the reason for the stop was partially “I want a snack,” we also waited for a SPOT message here.
 There had been a sign at Floe trailhead that the McArthur trail was closed due to deadfall, so we’d asked people at home to check that for us in case we’d have to hike out the next day instead of continuing our actual route.
 It was open now, thankfully.

 Our campsite was close by to a little creek.
 I took the opportunity to wash up in the creek since I had not had a wash since Howard-Douglas.
 We set up camp and I got dinner going just after 6 pm.

-Tumbling Creek is only a short walk from the campground so after dinner Emily took some alone time to sit by the creek and write in her journal.
+Tumbling Creek is only a short walk from the campground so after dinner Micah took some alone time to sit by the creek and write in her journal.
 I wandered around the campsite.
 I had been here just 6 weeks prior on a three day trip on the northern section of the Rockwall.
 On the previous trip there was still snow in the trees and all the minor creeks were flowing.
 It was interesting to see the difference a short time can make.

 Later we would take a wander around the campground together.
 The campground is designed in two distinct halves sort of an uptown and a downtown.
 Both halves have their own arrangement of tent pads, eating area, food storage and biffy.
 We were staying downtown which had only one drawback.
 Someone had a made a mess of the downtown biffy.
 This really was not a big deal as the uptown biffy was not that far away.
 Later in the evening when we were back at our tent we noticed a steady stream of people heading up the path to the little creek above our tent.
-Emily came to the conclusion that they were not going to wash up but were using the forest as a biffy.
+Micah came to the conclusion that they were not going to wash up but were using the forest as a biffy.

-Emily’s Note: I could smell it.
+Micah’s Note: I could smell it.
 They weren’t all digging cat holes.
 Thankfully once we settled down in the tent the smell didn’t reach me.

 In spite of Covid and everyone keeping their distance we did chat with a number of groups.
 We headed to bed about 8:00 pm.
 We read for a while making up for the previous evening.

-Emily’s Note: We could also hear the periodic crashing and thunder of ice melting and breaking off the glacier–a very cool sound to sleep to.
+Micah’s Note: We could also hear the periodic crashing and thunder of ice melting and breaking off the glacier–a very cool sound to sleep to.